DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/10 Show and Hide the Popup/15 Using DxPopupService.md

 Opening popups using [services](https://angular.dev/guide/di/creating-injectable-service) is a common practice in Angular libraries.
-DevExtreme Popup allows you to use `DxPopupService` with an `open()` method to initiate popups directly from .ts files without involving any template code.
+DevExtreme Popup allows you to use `DxPopupService` to initiate popups directly from .ts files without involving any template code.

 `DxPopupService` is imported from `'devextreme-angular/ui/popup'` and functions as a typical Angular service.
-The service has one method, `open()`, which takes two arguments:
+The service has one method, `open`, which takes two arguments:

 1. The component class to be used as the content of the popup.
 2. The popup configuration, which includes properties of the Popup component.

-The `open()` method returns an object of the `DxPopupServiceComponent` type.
+The `open` method returns an object of the `DxPopupServiceComponent` type.
 This type is similar to `DxPopupComponent` but includes a `contentRef` property.
 Use `contentRef.instance` to access the instance of the component set as the popup content.

 ---
 ##### Angular